 Teacher draws up grid on the board.
 Has copies of large happy and sad faces with Blu Tack on the back.
-(Resource 1a)
+(Resource 1a).

+- 1. taha tinana

 - 2. taha hinengaro

 - 3. taha whānau

 - 4. taha wairua

 Teacher could place students in groups with each group having a copy of the table and the faces so that they can place them.